pdjr-signalk-plugins/ais-reporter/README.md

 ### Position update interval (s)
 The frequency at which position updates for active vessels should be sent to endpoints, expressed as an interval in seconds.
-A value of 0 disbles all position and static reporting.
+A value of 0 disables all position and static reporting.

 At the end of an update interval the most recent position report received from each active vessel is transmitted to every endpoint.